 Video Assignments are completed twice during the semester.
 These assignments are project-based, and allow you to show us your understanding of important course topics.
+If you have the opportunity to include children in the projects you will document with your videos, all the better, but it is certainly not required.
 These assignments have clear criteria for completing them with a high grade and are designed to allow you to have fun with them and be creative.
 You submit the videos to us on Canvas through the Assignment link.
 You must keep your videos to the time limit.
-Descriptions and due dates are given on the Canvas Course Assignments Page.
+Descriptions and due dates given on the Canvas Course Assignments Page.
 We love getting to know you through these assignments!